Functions

 tags: ['category', 'grouping'],

-This documentation is used to:
+This metadata is used to:

 - Generate OpenAPI specifications for your HTTP APIs